Alternative Ways to Get Equity Out of Your Home

 The significant variance is the interest rate – HELOCs generally come with variable interest rates, and home equity loans have fixed interest rates.

-HELOCs are ideal for homeowners who prefer a pool of cash to borrow against as needed for a set period.
+HELOCs are a good option for homeowners who prefer a pool of cash to borrow against as needed for a set period.
 You’ll only be on the hook for the amount you borrow and have control over the monthly payments.
+And you won’t pay interest on a lump sum payment.

 Reverse Mortgage